 Many banks offer international accounts.
 Although they might not necessarily refer to them as international accounts, they will include all of the features and perks that make bank accounts international.

-You will also find neobanks and financial apps that offer accounts with the same perks and features as the more traditional bank accounts.
+You will also find neobanks and financial apps offering accounts with the same perks and features as traditional bank accounts.